madetech/handbook/benefits/flexible_holiday.md

 * Ask your clients if it's okay with them
 * Ensure your responsibilities are covered whilst you're away
 * Ensure the Made Tech person leading your client workstream or your line manager provides their agreement
-* Ensure that the holiday is placed into CharlieHR
+* Ensure that the holiday is placed into HiBob

 ## How is holiday approved?